google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 layout: article
 title: "Build your first multi-screen site"
-description: "The web is accessible on a huge range of devices from small-screen phones through to huge screen televisions.
+description: "The web is accessible on a huge range of devices from small-screen phones to huge-screen televisions.
 Learn how to build a site that works well across all these devices."
-introduction: "The web is accessible on a huge range of devices from small-screen phones through to huge screen televisions.
+introduction: "The web is accessible on a huge range of devices from small-screen phones through to huge-screen televisions.
 Each device presents its own unique benefits and also constraints and as a web developer you are expected to support all ranges of devices."
 key-takeaways: